 Chief Executive Officer - Paul Welham

-Paul has over 25 years IT and technology sales experience.
+Paul has over 25 years I.T. and technology sales experience.
 He joined CereProc from a leading UK speech solution developer, where as Director of Sales and Marketing he helped take the company from a small start-up, with a turnover of less than GBP500,000, to a successful AIM listing in mid-2005.
 In this position, Paul started and developed the Sales, Marketing and Professional Services operations and was a member of the team that won many multi-million pound cinema contracts and major contracts with the NHS for speech driven systems.

 Prior to this position, Paul was Sales Director at Fujitsu, where he held various senior Sales and Marketing positions, having orginally joined ICL in 1979 as a graduate recruit.

-Chief Technical Officer - Dr Matthew Aylett
+Chief Scientific Officer - Dr Matthew Aylett

 Dr Aylett is a recognized world authority in speech technology research and development.
 Matthew was working at the International Computer Science Institute (ICSI) at Berkeley, California, before returning to Scotland in late-2005 to co-found CereProc.
 Prior to ICSI he was the senior development engineer at speech synthesis leader Rhetorical Systems (later acquired by Scansoft), which he joined at its formation.
 At Rhetorical, Matthew was responsible for the design, implementation, and testing of the company's core speech technology.
 Before Rhetorical, he spent five years at the University of Edinburgh researching speech and dialogue technologies.

 Dr Aylett holds a BA in Computing and Artificial Intelligence from the University of Sussex, and an MSc with Distinction and PhD in Speech and Language Technology from the University Of Edinburgh.